awsdocs/amazon-s3-userguide/doc_source/replication-what-is-isnot-replicated.md

 ## Replicating existing objects<a name="existing-object-replication"></a>

+To replicate existing objects you can use S3 Batch Operations to perform a single operation on lists of Amazon S3 objects that you specify\.
+For information about using Batch Operations to copy multiple objects, see [Copy objects](batch-ops-copy-object.md)\.

-To enable existing object replication for your account, you must contact [AWS Support](https://console.aws.amazon.com/support/home#/case/create?issueType=customer-service&serviceCode=general-info&getting-started&categoryCode=using-aws&services)\.
+You may optionally enable existing object replication for your account\.
+In order to do so you must contact [AWS Support](https://console.aws.amazon.com/support/home#/case/create?issueType=customer-service&serviceCode=general-info&getting-started&categoryCode=using-aws&services)\.
 To prevent your request from being delayed, title your AWS Support case "Replication for Existing Objects" and be sure to include the following information:
 + Source bucket
 + Destination buckets
 + Estimated storage volume to replicate \(in terabytes\)